clicknium/clicknium-docs/doc/api/python/exceptions/notsupportedoperationerror.md

 ### automation_tech
 - type: str

 Type of automation recorder technology.
-The supporting technologies are as follows,"Uia", "Ia", "Java", "Ie", "Chrome", "Firefox", "Edge" and "SAP".
+The supporting technologies are as follows,"UIA", "IA", "Java", "Ie", "Chrome", "Firefox", "Edge" and "SAP".

 ### control_type
 - type: str

 Control type of target element.
-Eg: "button", "edit", "document", "checkBox", "image", and the "image" is specified for image UI elment.
+Eg: "button", "edit", "document", "checkBox", "image", and the "image" is specified for image UiElment.

 ### operation
 - type: str